-- A comprehensive and systematic knowledge base in nuclear engineering, as well as an in-depth knowledge of nuclear physics and thermal-fluid sciences; - A coherent and critical understanding of the principles and theories of nuclear engineering; an ability to critique current research and advanced scholarship in an area of nuclear engineering; an ability to make sound theoretical judgements based on evidence; and an ability to think epistemologically (i.e., from a sound knowledge framework); - An ability to identify, analyse and deal with complex and/or real-world problems and issues using evidence-based solutions and theory-driven arguments in the field of nuclear engineering; - Efficient and effective information retrieval and processing skills; the identification, critical analysis, synthesis and independent evaluation of quantitative and/or qualitative data; and an ability to conduct research; - In-depth knowledge of Nuclear Technology Management, namely: nuclear policy, nuclear technology management and nuclear economics and financial management aspects and the ability to apply it to practical problems in this field; and - An ability to present and communicate academic professional work effectively.
+- A comprehensive and systematic knowledge base in nuclear engineering, as well as a depth of knowledge in nuclear physics and thermal fluid sciences. - A coherent and critical understanding of the principles and theories of nuclear engineering; an ability to critique current research and advanced scholarship in an area of nuclear engineering; an ability to make sound theoretical judgements based on evidence and an ability to think epistemologically (i.e. from a sound knowledge framework). - An ability to identify, analyse and deal with complex and/or real world problems and issues using evidence-based solutions and theory-driven arguments in the field of nuclear engineering. - Efficient and effective information-retrieval and processing skills; the identification, critical analysis, synthesis and independent evaluation of quantitative and/or qualitative data; an ability to conduct research. - In depth knowledge of Nuclear Technology Management, namely: nuclear policy, nuclear technology management and nuclear economics and financial management aspects and the ability to apply it to practical problems in this field. - An ability to present and communicate academic professional work effectively.